duttaturja/duttaturja/README.md

 ![Intro GIF](https://github.com/duttaturja/duttaturja/blob/main/duttaturja.gif?raw=true)

-Welcome to my GitHub!
+---
+## 👨‍🎓 About Me

 As a computer science student, I'm passionate about **problem-solving** and harnessing **technology** to create meaningful impact.
 My interests range from **AI and Machine Learning** to **full-stack development**, where I dive deep into building impactful applications and innovative solutions.

 ---
 ## 📂 Resume